 6. Contact the center of the ball with the center of the forehead at the natural hairline.

 When performed properly, heading the ball should not hurt.
 This is because nature has provided thicker bone in the skull at the forehead to protect the brain from injury when falling forward.
 If heading does hurt, it is likely that it is being performed improperly or possibly that a physical condition may exist which needs to be explored.
-On the outside chance that a player complains of a headache, dizziness, or blurred vision, heading must be stopped immediately.
+On the outside chance that a player complains of a headache, dizziness, sensitivity to light, or blurred vision, heading must be stopped immediately.
 Beginning heading of a real soccer ball, or resumption of heading after a long period of inactivity, may cause the skin of the forehead to become tender.
+This is normal.
 With continued training, the skin should toughen and the tenderness should go away.

 To get to the point where the objective of beginning heading can be achieved, it is suggested that coaches use the following ball progression: